cmcerlean1/cmcerlean1.github.io/README.md

 This assignment analyzes the data on House Democrats' opinions and behaviors regarding Trump's impeachment.

-Click here to access that code and finished product.
+Click [HERE](file:///Users/caramcerlean/Downloads/Cara-McErlean-HW.html) to access that code and finished product.

 ### RECENT ASSIGNMENT: Biden Transition